|Fees and other costs (click on the term -->)||

-Dr. Laurian Bowles will serve as Resident Director in Summer 2020.
-Dr. Bowles is an Assistant Professor of Anthropology and core faculty of Africana Studies with over twenty years of research and travel experience in Ghana.
+Dr. Laurian Bowles is the Program Direct and Resident Director for the Davidson in Ghana Program.
+Dr. Bowles is an Associate Professor and Chair of the Anthropology department and affiliate faculty member of Africana Studies and GSS.
+She has over 20 years of research and travel experience in Ghana and across West Africa.

 Kumasi is also called the Garden City for its sprawling landscapes and public parks and has historic sites that include the palace residence of the Ashanti royal family, the largest open-air market in West Africa, and numerous wildlife sanctuaries and parks.
 An easily accessible metropolis with shopping malls and a vibrant nightlife, Kumasi is a major center for commercial, educational, and cultural activities as well a robust manufacturing sector in gold and cocoa production.